 While Xbox elevated, Reebok owned the streets.
 In 2016, Reebok took a traditional street sign in Stockholm and incorporated both beacon technology and built-in speed cameras to challenge people to a human speed test.
 If a passerby could run past the sign faster than 10.5 mph, they unlocked a free pair of Reebok’s newest sneakers.
 The disruptive campaign directly engaged consumers, encouraging their involvement with the advertisement and positive word-of-mouth.

 Discovery Channel used OOH advertisements to reach New York City residents with a cause-related campaign for Racing Extinction, a 2015 documentary bringing attention to the global issues facing our planet.
 Using a state of the art projector system, Discovery pushed out images and audio of endangered species on some of the most well-known buildings in New York, making it near impossible for people to miss their messaging.

-No one remembers the umpteenth fast food billboard they passed on the way home from the beach.
-But you can bet they remember the huge lion that roared at them from the front of the Empire State Building.
 Whether brands are pushing product or awareness, out-of-home campaigns are becoming more measureable, interactive, and consumer-focused.
 These efforts, combined with cutting-edge technological advancements, are paving the way for more industry-disrupting, engaging campaigns.
 Is your company prepared to compel, convert, close and attract every step of the way?